hypar-io/HyparSpace/ZonePlanningFunctions/SpacePlanningZones/README.md

 # Space Planning Zones

-TEST - Generate a circulation path and high-level zones for a schematic space plan.
+Generate a circulation path and high-level zones for a schematic space plan.

 |Input Name|Type|Description|
 |---|---|---|